simhaonline/ubuntu-wsl2-systemd/README.md

 # wsl2-systemd
-Script to enable systemd support on current Ubuntu WSL2 images from the Windows store.
+Script to enable systemd support on current WSL2 images.

 # Usage
 ### Run the script and commands